 The name says it all.
 You don’t even need an account to download the images on FreeImages.
 Easy!

 iStock is, as the name implies, a true stock photo site: It sells professional-quality photos.
-I mention it, however, because some of the photos can be purchased for $12, or as low as $4 when you purchase a $40/month credit pack that allows for 10 downloads.
+I mention it, however, because the basic plan is only $29 month for 10 downloads, which is plenty to build up your spec library.